veiguf/EasyBeam/README.md

 **Easy Application for Structural analYsis with BEAMs**

 A Python package for the structural analysis of planar structures based on Euler-Bernoulli beam theory.
 EasyBeam analyzes both statics, giving deformation and stress reslts, as well as the eigenvalue problem to assess the free-vibration resonance behavior.
 Ths package is geared education and therefore trimmed to code readability and expandability, while maintaining usability and easy to understand graphical dipiction of the results.
+Currently EasyBeam considers only simple cross-sectional geometry, i.e. it does not consider e.g. shear center.

 ## Installation
 ### Prerequisites